 Here, the interpolation of keys is converted from stepped mode to spline.
-The software smoothly connects the motion between each pose.
+The 3D animation software smoothly connects the motion between each pose.
 For seamless results, you must add optimum number of intermediate poses between key poses.

 5) Cleaning Up The Curves

 Once the keys are set in spline mode, movement has to be made smoother by cleaning up the curves.
 For preventing all motions from appearing at once, you can offset few actions.

 6) Breathing in Life

 Small imperfections are added to make the character appear realistic and lifelike.
 Additional blink or twitch of face are intermittently added.

 The designing of human characters differs.Characters have particularly large eyes with underlining shadows, detailed coloring, smaller noses, and mouths represented by a single line (or two).
 If mouth is made broader, then also fewer lines are used for depicting it.

 Characters are shown from different angles.
 Lines are slender and flowing.
 More details are added to hair, clothes, eyelashes etc. Variations of colors and shades are used.
 For adding depth, reflections and shadows are used.
 More attention is focused on non-outlined highlighted areas.

 In animation, the characters are comical or exaggerated in nature.
 Details are lesser.
 Attention is paid on showcasing style in understated or subtle mode.
 Shading is used more in dramatic scenes.
 Solid block colors are preferred.
 Animated motion is more.
 Frame by frame is done.